Rene Claudel Mugenzi: Political and human rights activities

 Mugenzi has been involved in UK politics particularly in relation to social policy development and social justice campaigns.
 In 2010, he stood as a candidate in a local election in Thamesmead Moorings ward within Royal Borough of Greenwich for the Liberal Democrats.

 Mugenzi stood as the Parliamentary Candidate for Poplar and Limehouse representing the Red Flag Anti-Corruption political party in the 2015 UK general election.

 As an international human rights activist, Rene has frequently criticized foreign governments that abused human rights.
 He has a particular interest in Rwanda, Democratic Republic of Congo, Myanmar (Burma) and Iraq.

 In May 2011, Mugenzi was informed by the Scotland Yard, that they had discovered a plot to assassinate him by the Rwandan government.
 He was put under protection and the UK government warned the Rwandan government against trying to assassinate its citizens on its soil.
 The Rwandan government denied those allegations.

 Mugenzi has spoken at various national and international conferences and events on issues of human rights and freedoms.

-Fraud conviction

-In October 2020, Mugenzi was convicted at Norwich Crown Court of stealing £220,000 from St John the Baptist Cathedral, Norwich while volunteering as its treasurer, in order to feed his gambling habit, and jailed for more than two years.
-His legal team had attempted to prevent his name being released to the public, claiming that his life was in danger despite him having revealed his location frequently on social media and having stood to become an MP.